-- 1. Dresses, skirts or shorts where the bottom hem rises above the fingertips of the student when that student is standing in a relaxed state. - 2.
+- 1. Dresses, skirts or shorts where the bottom hem rises excessively above the fingertips of the student when that student is standing in a relaxed state. - 2.
 Tops that do not come below the waistline and cover the midriff area, sitting or standing.
 The navel and back must be covered at all times. - 3.
 Brief garments, such as, but not limited to: tube, net, halter-tops, fishnet, open mesh, shirts with excessive openings for the arms, spaghetti straps, plunging neck lines, or "see-through" shirts.
-Shirts that do not extend beyond the shoulder MUST cover any and all parts of undergarments at all times. - 4.
+Sleeveless tops MUST cover any and all parts of undergarments at all times. - 4.
 Inappropriate writing, symbols, or pictures on clothing or jewelry (including, but not limited to, violence, sex/sexual innuendos, tobacco, alcohol or drugs). - 5.
 Pants with revealing slits, holes, or openings "other than the fly".
 Pants must be worn at the hip and in conjunction with the shirt covering the naval and back at all times (sitting or standing). - 6.
 Undergarments or their images should be concealed at all times. - 7.
-Hats, hoods and headgear, except for medical or religious reasons.
-Hats and headgear not attached to a shirt are to be left in lockers during school hours.
-They are not to be carried by students throughout the day.
-If a hat is being worn in conjunction with an outfit on spirit day, class color day, etc., the majority of the hat must fit the criteria of the day (for example, on class color day, at least 75% of the hat must match the class color). - 8.
-Items that are vulgar, obscene, libelous, or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - 9.
-Heelys (any shoe with affixed wheels) are not allowed in the school at any time.
+Hats, hoods, headgear, and beanies which have the potential to conceal identity, ear buds or potential contraband will be deemed unacceptable.
+Students seeking a medical or religious exemption from this section of the code should consult with a school administrator.
+Baseball caps, durags, and bandanas worn above the ears are acceptable, subject to limitation if deemed distracting to the environment by a teacher or school official.
+Headgear that breaks other parts of the code of conduct (such as promotion of alcohol) will be deemed unacceptable. - 8.
+Items that are vulgar, obscene, libelous, or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.